-When you supply your product to a retailer, you will be required to complete a product information form linking your product and company details to the barcode number.
+Retailers will require you to complete a product information form linking your product and company details to the barcode number each time you introduce a new product.
 The retailer will transfer this information into their sales & inventory system allowing your product to be scanned at POS.
-This process is required every time you introduce your product to a new retailer.
+Each new retailer will require you to go through this process when you introduce your product to their store.

-For online retailers such as Amazon and Flipkart a Product ID field is used to enter the barcode number when you list your product.
+Amazon, Flipkart and other online retailers require you to enter a unique barcode number into the product ID field when listing your product online.
 Amazon’s website guides you through their registration process and entering your products barcode number is usually the first step.
-This is to ensure your product is not already listed.
+This is how Amazon ensures your product is not already listed.

 Are barcodes issued by India Barcodes accepted by all Indian retail outlets and stores?

-The barcodes that we supply at India Barcodes were originally issued by the UCC (now known as GS1) and are therefore guaranteed to be genuine and unique.
+The UCC (now known as GS1) originally issued all of the stock that India Barcodes sells and therefore we guarantee that the codes are genuine and unique.
 Our customers have success stocking their products in retail outlets in India and worldwide as well as Amazon and FlipKart.
 However, we strongly suggest that you make contact with the retailers you are looking to supply with your products first, to check about their individual barcoding policies before making any barcode purchases.